zinic/abseta/docs/setting.md

 Once known as Therai, Thealia is the smallest of the three main landmasses.
 Thealia covers much of the North Pole of Abdica.

+#### Black Sand Desert

+A desert of black sand situated in the rain shadow of the Hulut mountain range.

 ### Cortu Amas

 *(Coor - too Ah-mahss)*